pi-drate/pi-drate.github.io/_pages/developers.md

 October 23 2021

 # Source Code
-All source code for the app and website is avaliable on [GitHub](https://github.com/pi-drate/EcoMonitor).
+All source code for the app and website is available on [GitHub](https://github.com/pi-drate/EcoMonitor).